 Remember the app I told you about last week that Pepsi was using to reward people for watching their TV ads?
 Well, apparently Yahoo thought it was a good idea too.

 CNET is reporting today on ComScore’s Video Metrix report for February 2011.
 Google’s sites (YouTube) are still the top place for video viewers.
 Microsoft (Bing) is now second after being ranked seventh in January.
-You’ll also like: A Small Business Guide to Generating Leads on LinkedIn Yahoo and Facebook round out the top four.
-I expect […]
+Yahoo and Facebook round out the top four.
+I expect Facebook to jump in these rankings soon as they start offering […]